Kubota Starter Relay Problems: Diagnose & Fix

 4

-Use contact cleaner on the socket terminals.
-Check for burnt or melted terminals and repair wiring if damaged.
-Ensure wire routing doesn’t create stress on connections.
+Clean the socket — spray electrical contact cleaner into socket terminals.
+Check for burnt or discolored terminals and repair wiring if damaged.
+Ensure wire routing doesn’t create tension on connections.

 5

-Insert the new relay in the correct orientation.
-Ensure a solid connection and apply dielectric grease to the terminals to prevent future corrosion.
+Install new relay — insert in correct orientation.
+Apply dielectric grease to socket terminals to prevent future corrosion.
+Ensure solid seating — a loose relay causes intermittent starting.

 6